MikolajGodzicki/River-Raid/README.md

 # River-Raid

-An educational project for Application Programming.
+An educational project for school purposes.

 This game includes many features such as:
 - Shooting from two cannons